 One of the foundational questions about money is one that few agree on: How much is enough?

-In our increasingly competitive world, some believe that money is the way we measure competence, success, even our worth as individuals.
+In our increasingly competitive world, some believe that money is the way we measure competence, success and even our worth as individuals.

 This isn’t just wrongheaded, in my view.
 It’s offensive.